-If, after an employee has undergone rehabilitation, recovery seems unlikely, dismissal, under the disciplinary, capability or attendance procedures, may result after a clear warning has been given and medical advice has been obtained.
+If, after employees have undergone treatment/counselling recovery seems unlikely, consideration may be given to the issue being managed under formal procedures e.g., dismissal under the disciplinary, capability or attendance procedures, after medical advice has been obtained.

 12. ALCOHOL/DRUG RELATED INCIDENTS IN/OUTSIDE THE WORKPLACE